 A Leap of Faith into Eastern Medicine

-She asked her acupuncturist about training, and learned about the Pacific College of Oriental Medicine, a leading acupuncture and oriental medicine school based San Diego (with satellite campuses in Chicago and New York City) where Becca is now a student.
-The next few weeks were a whirlwind: Becca gave her two weeks notice at work, went to orientation at “PCOM”, registered for school on a Friday and went to school on Monday.
+She asked her acupuncturist about training, and learned about the Pacific College of Health and Science, a leading acupuncture and Chinese medicine school based San Diego (with satellite campuses in Chicago and New York City).
+The next few weeks were a whirlwind: Becca gave her two weeks notice at work, went to orientation, registered for school on a Friday and went to school on Monday.